nodecross/nodex-docs/source/interface_definitions/index.md

 Method: unid_err_t unid_read_private_key(void *result_ptr)
 ```

 This function is implemented when the process of reading out the private key is replaced.
-The private key is read out using a unique cipher or other device inside the shared library, and the private key is linked to the UNiD EDGE through a pointer.
+The private key is read out using a unique cipher or other device inside the shared library, and the private key is linked to the NodeX EDGE through a pointer.
 The return value of the method follows the definition of unid_err_t.

 ## Encryption Data